holadepo/docs/astro/cli/configure-cli.md

 brew install astronomer/tap/astro@<major.minor.patch-version>
 ```

-If you specify only a major version, this command will install the latest minor/patch version available for that major version.
+If you specify only a major version, this command installs the latest minor or patch version available for the major version.

 </TabItem>